 Join In!
 Become a Bird-Watcher!

 Need a hand getting started as a birder?
-Jonny at HobbyHelp.com can help with his in-depth comprehensive guide to bird-watching.
-His step-by-step explanations gives any beginner assistance they may need in tool selection, general advice, and how to locate groups that would love to have more people along for the adventure.
-As Jonny explains, bird-watching brings you closer to nature and provides a hobby that can offer a lifetime of enjoyment.
+BinoExpert.com can help with his in-depth comprehensive guide to bird-watching.
+Their step-by-step explanations gives any beginner assistance they may need in tool selection, general advice, and how to locate groups that would love to have more people along for the adventure.
+Bird-watching brings you closer to nature and provides a hobby that can offer a lifetime of enjoyment.
 As the future of shorebirds becomes increasingly threatened, biologists depend on these enthusiastic citizen-scientists to shed invaluable information on the migration patterns and appearances of these birds which provide crucial data for conservation efforts.